abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

  * **interval** (REQUIRED): is the delay time between automatically cycling to the next item, in milliseconds.
 Insert your desired time in ms (ex.
 5000).
 Can be "false" to disable, but must be a number if **ride** is set to "carousel" or "true".
  * **fade** (OPTIONAL): "true" or "false", to enable or disable the fading of the images.
 You can also omit the whole parameter, and in this case the carousel will default to standard transition.

+### Css usage

+This module is built usgin the same classes from the bootstrap carousel component (refer to https://getbootstrap.com/docs/5.2/components/carousel/).

+Until future development, the module uses the `controls` and the `indicators` implementation of the bootstrap carousel component, as hardcoded classes:

+* the `controls` (left and right arrows) are hardcoded with the button classes `carousel-control-prev` and `carousel-control-next`.
+* the `indicators` (button lines at the bottom) are hardcoded with the `carousel-indicators` class.

+The carousel caption is wrapped with the bootstrap `carousel-caption` class.
+Inside this class, the module implements a custom `carousel-description` class that wraps the EXIF metadata `ImageDescription`.
+However, this custom class is available only if the EXIF metadata exists (the class resides inside a `with` conditional statement that checks if the metadata tag exists).

 ## Roadmap

 - [ ] Add others bootstrap carousel options as shortcode parameters for data-attributes.
 - [ ] Add resize option parameter to dynamically set the image size (this can break EXIF metadata), or use other methods for scaling the images.
 - [ ] Add shortcode parameter to fetch a specific EXIF field, or fallback to image filename for non-jpeg images, or other source for captions.
 - [ ] Add EXIF caption to lightbox pulled from jpeg metadata.
+- [ ] Add parameters and conditional functions to show or hide the `controls` in the carousel.
+- [ ] Add parameters and conditional functions to show or hide the `indicators` in the carousel.

 ## Credits